 He also had no clue he had closed to within a shot of the lead until he saw a scoreboard after his round.
 Minutes later, when leader Jake Doggett lipped out his par putt on 18, Reily found himself tied for the lead with 18 holes to play.

 After birdies on the 3rd and 4th holes, Reily jumped to a two-shot lead.
 Doggett cut it to one, then dropped a shot, and birdied 13 to get back within one.
 The entire time, Austyn never deviated from his plan.
-After the back-to-back birdies, he made 10-straight pars to keep himself at the top of the leaderboard.
+After the back-to-back birdies, he made 10 straight pars to keep himself at the top of the leaderboard.

 On the par-five 15th, Reily chipped it to a foot away and tapped in for the birdie.
-Doggett matched his birdie and then tied it up when Reily made bogey on the par-three 16th.
+Doggett matched his birdie and tied it up when Reily made a bogey on the par-three 16th.

 But Austyn steadied himself again and made par at 17 while Doggett dropped another shot.
 With just one hole to play, he had a one-shot lead.